skienzmatishun/rippreport/content/p/down-home-fairhope-jester/index.md

 ## CATALYST, THE THREE B’s, AND CHUCKEE CHEEZE

-### CATALYST, THE THREE B’s, AND CHUCKEE CHEEZE | THE RIPP REPORT / BALDWIN COUNTY LEGAL EAGLE

 ![](https://cdn.rippreport.com/3bs.png)

 Catalyst is a political cancer found in Baldwin County.
 It hand picks political candidates.
 Catalyst was formally Stacy Elliott and Haygood, the birth of the cancer, that morphed into Catalyst when Mr.